 But there is no need to accept these ailments and conditions:-

-Join the men’s fitness for over 50 “club”
+Learn how to Achieve men’s fitness & join the over 50 “club”

 If you follow an exercise regime (preferably a properly structured one) and consider building muscle over 50, then your quality of life will improve immensely.